deepcodebase/inpaint/README.md

 ### Data Prepartion

-1. Image data: any image data you like. e.g. Places2, ImageNet, etc.
+1. Image data: any image data you like. e.g. Places2, ImageNet, etc. Place your dataset into your `DATAROOT` in your local machine (mapped to docker's `/data`).
+For example: `DATAROOT/places2` is used for training by default.
 1. Masks: you can download and use [free-form-mask](download/free-form-mask.tar.gz).
+Decompress the file and place `mask` under `DATAROOT`.

-Modify the settings especially the data location under `conf/dataset`.
+1. By default, inside the environment, you need to have `places2` and `mask` under `/data`.

-Tips: your local dataset folder should be mounted to `/data` in docker, remember to change the volumes in `docker-compose.yml`.
+1. If you use other datasets, remember to modify the settings especially the data location under `conf/dataset`.

 ### Running